From our Free Quilt Block Patterns Library

 |8”||4-1/2” x 7”||1-1/2”|

 |16”||8-1/2” x 11”||2-1/2”|

 The #5/#4/#5 patches look like this after cutting, the extra is to the right.

 With RST, stitch this patch to a #6.
 Press SA toward #6 to reduce bulk.

-Arrange the sewn units and center square into rows.
+Arrange the sewn units and center square into the Rosebud design.
 The #1 bud fabric is always in the outside corners.

 The white lines below highlight the seam between #1/#2 and #3.
 Orient your seams in this manner and all the SA will nest.
 This makes matching them so much easier.

 With RST, sew the units in each row together.
 SAs are pressed away from all the side-units and towards the center or rosebuds.

 With RST, stitch the rows together.
 Give it a final press.

 You have finished the Rosebud quilt block.
 Enjoy!